AdrianCorona89/TransitAutomation/README.md

 --------------------------------------------------------------------
 NOTES ON CHANGES TO MAKE AUTOMATED TESTING EASIER:
-Adding unique and stable IDs to key elements, such as search bar and main buttons.
+Adding unique and stable IDs to key elements, such as search bar, main buttons, error messages and trips suggestions.
 I initially thought of using the IDs provided but I read that react IDs are not stable, so I went instead with a mix of Xpath locators.

 --------------------------------------------------------------------
 USE OF LLM DISCLAIMER: